 Consequently, the concept of "Europeanisation" was developed to enable states and regions to adapt to situations created by Community policies (Dieringer/ Sturm 2005, p.
-280).30 Such adaptation at the state level is expressed by this so-called regionalisation.
-Europeanisation affects all aspects of policy and policy formulation: administrative institutions and organisations, public discourse and policy standards, social relations and economy, and, last but not least, the process of forming interests, and representation.31
+280).
+Such adaptation at the state level is expressed by this so-called regionalisation.
+Europeanisation affects all aspects of policy and policy formulation: administrative institutions and organisations, public discourse and policy standards, social relations and economy, and, last but not least, the process of forming interests, and representation.
+In the last of the content of the con